 Attaches a database that has only one data file to the current server. sp_attach_single_file_db cannot be used with multiple data files.

-This feature will be removed in a future version of Microsoft SQL Server.
+This feature is in maintenance mode and may be removed in a future version of Microsoft SQL Server.
 Avoid using this feature in new development work, and plan to modify applications that currently use this feature.
 We recommend that you use CREATE DATABASE database_name FOR ATTACH instead.
-For more information, see CREATE DATABASE (Transact-SQL).
+For more information, see CREATE DATABASE (SQL Server Transact-SQL).
 Do not use this procedure on a replicated database.

 We recommend that you do not attach or restore databases from unknown or untrusted sources.
 Such databases could contain malicious code that might execute unintended Transact-SQL code or cause errors by modifying the schema or the physical database structure.
 Before you use a database from an unknown or untrusted source, run DBCC CHECKDB on the database on a nonproduction server and also examine the code, such as stored procedures or other user-defined code, in the database.